mecid/mecid.github.io/_posts/2019-03-06-dependency-injection-in-swift-with-protocols.md

 }
 ```

 Here we have *ViewController* which describes its dependencies via a typealias and protocol composition.
 In the *init* method, we easily extract our dependencies into field variables.
-All we need is the passing instance of our *Dependencies* struct to *ViewController*, and *ViewController* will be able to access only defined in typealias dependencies.
+All we need is the passing instance of our *Dependencies* struct to *ViewController*, and *ViewController* will be able to access dependencies only defined in typealias.

 Next time when your *ViewController* will need another dependency all you need to do is add it to typealias and extract it into the variable.
 You don't need to change the creation of *ViewController*, because you already pass all the dependencies.